|

 Availability is on a first-come, first-serve

 basis so try to reserve your fishing date(s) as soon as possible.
-I will
+You will only

-need a Visa or MasterCard # to complete
+need to provide a Visa or MasterCard # to complete

 a charge of 1/2 the charter rate will be charged.
 Your special circumstances